versionone/openAgile/Evolve/Maintain.md

 # openAgile Evolve Maintain Plan

-Once all integrations have completed the [Exodus](https://github.com/versionone/openAgile/blob/master/Evolve/Exodus.md), the Evolve team will then enter the Maintain phase.
+Once an integration has completed the [Exodus](https://github.com/versionone/openAgile/blob/master/Evolve/Exodus.md), the Evolve team will then enter the Maintain phase.
 In this phase, the integrations will be brought up-to-date to target the latest version of the systems that they integrate with, will get expanded unit testing, and will get automate integration testing so that we may better ensure their integrity.
 This may include removing and/or enhancing their functionality.

 ## Integrations Slated for Maintain